At what age is the youngest you will accept a dog?

 I’ve heard that some facilities rotate dogs in and out for daycare.
 Is that the case here?

-We have four daycare yards between two buildings plus several walking yards, so it’s not necessary that we split up playtime.
+We have four daycare yards between two buildings plus several walking yards, so it’s not usually necessary that we split up playtime.
 Unless it would be in your dogs best interest to take a break (over or under-heated, grumpy, sick, etc.) they would spend their entire day outside with their friends!
 Please note that our daycare schedule for our boarding guests does vary from our drop-off daycare guests.

 What happens if I drop my dog off for daycare and there is a thunderstorm?